dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 The argument `annotations_dir` and `images_dir` are the directory to the images and annotations respectively.
 Since we had both the images and annotations in the same directory, they are the same as specified in the code.

-Next, we will divide the images and bounding boxes into two groups of data namely `train_records` and `valid_records`.
+Next, we will randomly pick and divide the images and bounding boxes into two groups of data namely `train_records` and `valid_records`.
 By default, the split will be `80:20` to `train:valid` proportion.
-You can change the ratio by altering the value in `RandomSplitter`.
+You can change the ratio by altering the values in `RandomSplitter`.

 ```python
 train_records, valid_records = parser.parse(data_splitter=RandomSplitter([0.8, 0.2])
 ```

-The following code shows the class names from the parsed data.
+The following code shows the class names from the parsed data:
 ```python
 parser.class_map
 ```

-It should output
+It should output:
 ```python
 <ClassMap: {'background': 0, 'Microalgae': 1}>
 ```